Ben Shelly: Probe of Tribal Council discretionary funds

-In October 2010, Ben Shelly, among Navajo tribal other officials, were charged in an investigation of slush funds just weeks before the November election.
+In October 2010, Ben Shelly, among other Navajo tribal officials, were charged in an investigation of slush funds just weeks before the November election.
 Shelly pleaded not guilty to those tribal charges of fraud, conspiracy and theft.
-Each misdemeanor count carrying a penalty of up to a year in jail and $5,000 if convicted.
+Each misdemeanor count carried a penalty of up to a year in jail and $5,000 if convicted.

-Shelly has stated that he is confident that the conspiracy, fraud and theft charges against him would be dismissed, saying he's no crook.
+Shelly had stated that he was confident that the conspiracy, fraud, and theft charges against him would be dismissed, and that he is not a crook.
 Criminal complaints allege that Shelly unlawfully took $8,850 in tribal discretionary funds to benefit himself and his family while he served on the Tribal Council.
-He has pleaded not guilty and said the money was for "Legitimate Hardships."
+He pleaded not guilty and said the money was for "Legitimate Hardships."

 Court documents allege that Shelly conspired to benefit himself and his immediate family, including his wife, grandchildren and a sister, in 2005 and 2006.
 On four occasions, Shelly filed applications for discretionary funds on behalf of his family and personally approved the requests, a complaint alleged.
 Tribal ethics and rules laws have limits on the value of gifts lawmakers can receive and prohibit engaging in conflicts of interest.

 Police served some delegates with the complaints just before they convened for the fourth day of their fall session in the tribal capital of Window Rock.

 The Tribal Council called for a special prosecutor in 2009 to look into the Navajo tribal president Joe Shirley Jr.'s relationship with two companies that had operated on the reservation.
 The Navajo attorney general accepted that request but also expanded the probe to include the council's use of discretionary funds, to the surprise of the council.

 The council, and the Office of the President and Vice President receive millions of dollars a year through supplemental budget appropriations to dole out to elderly Navajos on fixed income, college students, organizations in need or Navajos looking for emergency funding.

-Alan Balaran was hired as the Special Prosecutor earlier this year.
+Alan Balaran was hired as the special prosecutor in 2010.
 His duties later were expanded to include a tribal ranch program, and discretionary funds given to the tribal president's and vice president's office.

 "If Shelly is found guilty, however, he will be removed from office and the people will need to launch a new election process," NM State Rep. Ray Begaye, D-Shiprock said.
 "If removed, Shelly likely will be joined by many of the delegates.
-Of the 24 elected Tuesday to the reduced council, 16 were incumbents."
+Of the 24 elected tuesday to the reduced council, 16 were incumbents."